pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/auditing.md

 who invoked the action, the event that took place, and the source IP of the call the user made.

-## Viewing Audit Logs in the Console
+## View Audit Logs

-Audit logs are available to organizations with an Enterprise level subscription only.
-If you are an organization admin, you can view your organization's audit logs by selecting your organization from the organization drop down, then selecting the **Settings** tab.
+Audit logs are an Enterprise feature.
+Only organization admins can view audit logs.

-On the left nav-bar you should see a tab called **Audit Logs**.
-Audit Logs allow you to view the most recent audit logs for your organization.
+To view audit logs:

+1. Navigate to the organization's **Settings**.
+1. Navigate to **Audit Logs**.

+This will show the most recent events in descending order.
+You can also filter logs by a particular user by selecting their profile picture.

 <img src="/images/docs/guides/self-hosted/auditlogs.png">

-This will show the most recent events in decending order.
-You can also filter logs by a particular user by selecting your user avatar.
-Doing so will filter out the events performed by the user you selected.

-Audit logs can also be exported to a downloadable csv format.
-The logs can be exported through the UI Console by selecting the `Download` button in the upper left hand corner of the audit logs view.
+## Export Audit Logs Using the Console

+To export audit logs using the console:

+1. Navigate to the organization's **Settings**.
+1. Navigate to **Audit Logs**.
+1. Select **Download**.

-## Exporting Audit Logs through the API
+## Exporting Audit Logs Using the API

 The audit logs can be exported through the API using the following endpoint.
 A `startTime` query parameter must be passed and is used to query audit records _before_ the specified